OctopusDeploy/blog/blog/2018-08/kubernetes.md

 Now that we have a target to deploy to, let's deploy our first application!

-## The Httpd Application
+## The HTTPD Application

 The `Deploy Kubernetes containers` step provides an opinionated process for deploying applications to a Kubernetes cluster.
 This step implements a standard pattern for creating a collection of Kubernetes resources that work together to provide repeatable and resilient deployments.

 ![](Kubernetes-deploy-containers-step.png)

-The application we'll be deploying is [Httpd](https://hub.docker.com/_/httpd/).
-This is a popular web server from Apache, and while we won't be doing anything more than displaying static text as a web page with it, Httpd is a useful example given most applications deployed to Kubernetes will expose HTTP ports just like Httpd does.
+The application we'll be deploying is [HTTPD](https://hub.docker.com/_/httpd/).
+This is a popular web server from Apache, and while we won't be doing anything more than displaying static text as a web page with it, HTTPD is a useful example given most applications deployed to Kubernetes will expose HTTP ports just like HTTPD does.

 The step is given a name, and targets a role.
 The role that we target here is the one that was created to match the name of the application we are deploying.
-In selecting the `Httpd` role, we ensure that the step will use our Kubernetes target that was configured to deploy the Httpd application.
+In selecting the `Httpd` role, we ensure that the step will use our Kubernetes target that was configured to deploy the HTTPD application.

 ![](kubernetes-step-role.png)